 - ACRE – representing diverse communities

-Compass Recovery College courses and workshops are delivered Monday to Friday, 9.30 am - 4.30 pm from:
+Compass Recovery College courses and workshops are delivered Monday to Friday, 9.30 am - 4.30 pm and are held at various locations around Reading.

 All the venues have disabled access & are on regular bus routes